21. Pop-up book Lego art

 Inside, there are a staggering 30,000 miniature Lego figures to make up the audience.
 The stadium even contains interior LED lighting to glow red, white and blue to match that of the actual stadium.
 Special translucent bricks were commissioned for the project.

 Cole Blaq is an artist hailing from Germany.
-His blog is filled with awesome Lego designs including his graffiti series.
+He's created some awesome Lego designs including his graffiti series (opens in new tab).
 Here, Cole has managed to create an almost true-to-life burning fire using only Lego bricks.

 The mixture of light to dark colours is what really makes this piece work.
-Although Cole isn't actually endorsed by Lego, we think they should be stopping by his blog pronto!
+Although Cole isn't actually endorsed by Lego, we think they should be stopping by his website (opens in new tab) pronto!

 Okay, okay, we know we should stop featuring his work but it's just so good!
-This giant Ruby-Throated Hummingbird magically hovers 8 feet about the ground whilst getting its grub from a giant flower.
+This giant Ruby-Throated Hummingbird magically hovers eight feet about the ground while getting its grub from a giant flower.

-The buildings are real spots he walks past everyday and the finished product took him over 2 years to complete.
+The buildings are real spots he walks past everyday and the finished product took him over two years to complete.
 The city has since been broken up into sections to be displayed around his beloved home city.
-You can see the rest of his work over on his website.
+You can see the rest of his work over on his website (opens in new tab).